Skip to main content

 3 mentions Positive Neutral Negative

-The graphics are simple but effectively capture a retro space station aesthetic that works well, especially in VR.
-The art style is praised for its charm and complements the overall visual experience.
+The graphics are simple but effectively capture a retro space station aesthetic that works well in VR.
+The art style is praised for its charm and visual appeal despite its simplicity.

 • “The graphics are pretty simple, but the whole retro space station vibe works and looks nice in VR.”